davidyell/CakePHP-UploadedImageHelper/README.md

 Upload plugin - https://github.com/josegonzalez/upload

 ##Installation
+You will need to install the plugin into `app/Plugin/UploadedImage` and then activate it in your `app/Config/bootstrap.php` with `CakePlugin::load('UploadedImage');` unless you are already using `loadAll()`.

-Copy the helper file into your `app/View/Helper` folder, and then add it to your helpers array in your controller.
+Then add the helper file into your helpers array in your controller.
-`public $helpers = array('UploadedImage');`
+`public $helpers = array('UploadedImage.UploadedImage');`

 The helper take some settings, which you can find in the source `$settings` property.
 These can be overwritten by passing new settings into the helper when you add it to the controller.
 ```php